digitarald/digitarald-fancyupload/meta.md

 Previous Version {#big-important-note}
 -------------------

 If you missed the link above, the previous FancyUpload for [MooTools 1.11](http://mootools.net) is still [available](/project/fancyupload/1-0/) including example code and minor updates.
+It is not maintained anymore.

 Features {#features}
 -------------------